April 1, 2009Focus Audio Classic FC 7

 superior to the FC 7.
 Of course, with a purpose-built driver and a $600 premium,

-its only fair to expect that the Paradigm would come out on top.
+it’s only fair to expect that the Paradigm would come out on top.

 Conclusion